 May Improve Focus And Concentration Levels

-Another benefit of black tea is its ability to improve focus and concentration levels.
-The L-Theanine found this beverage is known to boost alpha brain waves.
-These brain waves are linked with mental clarity, better moods, problem-solving abilities, and more (7).
+Another benefit of black tea is its potential ability to improve focus and concentration levels.
+The L-Theanine found this beverage is believed to improve memory, reduce oxidative stress in the brain and improve cognitive function (7).

 Black Tea Contains A Substance Capable Of Boosting Immunity

-Black tea contains the amino acid L-theanine which is known for its ability to boost immunity by increasing your body’s disease-fighting white blood cells.
-Studies have shown that this substance is capable of activating T lymphocytes that fight infections as well as stimulating antibody production (7).
+Black tea contains the amino acid L-theanine which is known for its ability to boost immunity.
+Studies have shown that this substance is capable of enhancing antibody production (7).
 This means you can drink more black tea if you want a stronger immune system to fight off diseases like the common cold or flu.